Last updated on August 30th, 2019 at 09:14 pm

 How to get to Bacolod City

 If you are getting to Bacolod by plane is a 45-minute plane ride away from the capital city of the Philippines, Manila.
 Once you get to Bacolod-Silay Airport, you will then take a 20-minute shuttle or taxi ride that will take you to the heart of Bacolod.
 Most of the tourists traveling to Bacolod come from Iloilo City and Manila, but there are also plenty of foreign visitors in the city throughout the year.
 There are airlines like Philippines Airlines with flights from Manila, Davao and even from Clark (where we are based, in Angeles City) We bought a cheap airfare Clark-Bacolod City for 4000 PHP the three of us with Philippine Airlines one way ticket.
-And also Cebu Pacific Air from those coming from Manila and Davao.
+And also Cebu Pacific Air offers flights from those coming from Manila and Davao.